oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 Recommended Settings for Best Performance
 -----------------------------------------

-The general advice is to set your configuration according to the performance measurements and profiling information.
+The general advice is to choose kernel parameters based on performance measurements and profiling information.
 The initial configuration may be selected according to these high-level guidelines:

 - When the number of elements to sort is small (~16K or less) and the algorithm is ``radix_sort``,